 - Participation in officially recognized activities and sports

-- Honors/awards received
+- Honors/awards received (end of term only)

-- Degree earned (all degree earned)
+- Degree earned (all degrees earned)

 - Date degree earned (dates of all degrees earned)